white-devil-00/FileStreamBot/README.md

 `MULTI_TOKEN2`: Add your second bot token here.

-you may also add as many as bots you want. (max limit is not tested yet) `MULTI_TOKEN3`, `MULTI_TOKEN4`, etc.
+you may also add as many as bots you want. (max limit is not tested yet,then I will Set it) `MULTI_TOKEN3`, `MULTI_TOKEN4`, etc.

 ### Optional Vars